Squish for Java (AWT/Swing) Tutorials

 Inserting Additional Verification Points

 In the previous section we saw how easy it is to insert verification points during the recording of test scripts.
-Verification points can also be inserted into existing test scripts, either by setting a breakpoint and using the squishide
+Verification points can also be inserted into existing test scripts, by recording snippets, or simply by editing a test script and putting in calls to Squish's test.

-.
+Regular Verification Points are stored as XML files in the test case or test suite resources, and contain the value(s) that need to be compared.
 These verification points can be reused across test cases, and can verify many values in a single line of script code.

 Before asking Squish to insert verification points, it is best to make sure that we have a list of what we want to verify and when.
 There are many potential verifications we could add to the tst_general